What is Artificial Experience (AX)? Why the Application Layer Is the Interface and the Human Is the Limit

 Arash Farhadi

-publication collaboration theory-fiction
+publication theory-fiction

 (...)
 When the ocean retreats, an extensive desert emerges / the museum lies across it, 9 days on foot, 1 more day for the cult.
 We studied the cathedral's blueprints hoping to find signs of the assassination / my beloved new face is built upon abstract machines.
 It narrates the face being performed, the burning territory / in a dream, the cathedral was burning.
 The verticality of the structure / the verticality of the fire / manifested the mediocrity of the fall, its numbness.
 We imagined forests surrounding the ruins of what we had annihilated / burning_church rises from my beloved new face or, rather, detaches from it, taking the form of a museum in a desert; you will reach this -final- place, and, once arrived, there will be nothing left to do / Arabesque Dune / the face in burning_church emerges around the mask - "worship of the body" / body in flames / the flute inside Saddam’s bunker, and the air runs out...(more)